aidanreilly/FAAS/abs_logs/README.md

 https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html

-Amazon hits concurrency limits at 1000.
+Amazon hits concurrency limitts at 1000.
 Account Level Concurrent Execution Limit
 By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 1000.
 You can view the account level setting by using the GetAccountSettings API and viewing the AccountLimit object.
 This limit can be raised as described below: